This post may include affiliate links. Thank you for your support.

 About this short ribs bolognese

-This saucy, beefy ‘tomato gravy’ situation is the perfect comforting Sunday sauce – or everyday sauce if you want to live your best life!
+This saucy, beefy ‘tomato gravy’ situation is the perfect comforting Sunday sauce – or everyday sauce if you want to live your best life.

 Why you’ll love this recipe

-• Easy preparation – This short rib ragu recipe is so easy to prepare.
+• Easy preparation.
+This short rib ragu recipe is so easy to prepare.
 Aside from giving the beef a quick sear, this sauce is basically hands-off cooking!
 The slow cooker allows you to set it and forget it.

-• Simple ingredients – You only need 8 easy to find ingredients along with a few pantry staples to create the best beef bolognese.
+• Simple ingredients.
+You only need 8 easy to find ingredients along with a few pantry staples to create the best beef bolognese.

 Overhead photo of seared, browned boneless beef short rib pieces in a cast iron pan with a ramekin of red wine next to the pan - photo of step 2 of the recipe.

-Ingredients in short rib bolognese
+Ingredients in bolognese with short ribs

-• Short Ribs: Bolognese sauce is traditionally made with a mix of ground beef and pancetta; however, I prefer the heartier texture of boneless beef short ribs.
+• Beef Short Ribs: Bolognese sauce is traditionally made with a mix of ground beef and pancetta; however, I prefer the heartier texture of boneless short ribs.
 Look for ribs with more meat than fat ratio and trim off any layers of thick, excess fat before using.

 • Vegetables: A trifecta of vegetables – onions, carrots and celery – known as an Italian soffritto, creates a base of flavor.

 • Garlic: While garlic is not a traditional ingredient, it provides a subtle, yet distinctive punchy taste that can’t be beat!
-Make sure you use fresh garlic, not the minced variety sold in a jar!
+Make sure you use fresh garlic, not the minced variety sold in a jar.

 • Tomato Paste: Two tablespoons of thick tomato paste give the sauce a bit of body while also adding highly concentrated, almost meaty flavor.

-• Spices and Seasonings: A combination of thyme, basil, oregano, red pepper flakes, bay leaves, kosher salt and ground black pepper provide a medley of delicious flavor!
+• Spices and Seasonings: A combination of thyme, basil, oregano, red pepper flakes, bay leaves, kosher salt and ground black pepper provide a medley of delicious flavor.

 • Wine: The best variety of wine to use when making bolognese is a highly debated topic.
 Most Italian Chef’s use a dry white versus a red wine.
 Both are delicious, and while I tend to use red, please use whichever you prefer!